awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-replicate.md

 1. Type an [alias](kms-alias.md) for the CMK\.

    The console displays one of the current aliases of the primary key, but you can change it\.
 You can give your multi\-Region primary CMK and its replicas the same alias or different aliases\.
 Aliases are not a [shared property](multi-region-keys-overview.md#mrk-sync-properties) of multi\-Region CMKs\.
-AWS KMS does not synchronize them\.
+AWS KMS does not synchronize the aliases of multi\-Region keys\.

    Adding, deleting, or updating an alias can allow or deny permission to the CMK\.
 For details, see [Using ABAC for AWS KMS](abac.md) and [Using aliases to control access to CMKs](alias-authorization.md)\.

 1. \(Optional\) Type a description for the CMK\.

    The console displays the current description of the primary key, but you can change it\.
 Descriptions are not a shared property of multi\-Region CMKs\.
 You can give your multi\-Region primary CMK and its replicas the same description or different descriptions\.
-AWS KMS does not synchronize them\.
+AWS KMS does not synchronize the key descriptions of multi\-Region keys\.

 1. \(Optional\) Type a tag key and an optional tag value\.
 To assign more than one tag to the CMK, choose **Add tag**\.

    The console displays the tags currently attached to the primary key, but you can change them\.
 Tags are not a shared property of multi\-Region CMKs\.
 You can give your multi\-Region primary CMK and its replicas the same tags or different tags\.
-AWS KMS does not synchronize them\.
+AWS KMS does not synchronize the tags of multi\-Region keys\.

    Tagging or untagging a CMK can allow or deny permission to the CMK\.
 For details, see [Using ABAC for AWS KMS](abac.md) and [Using tags to control access to CMKs](tag-authorization.md)\.